 murmur sounds and moon-pale flesh reaches out.

-A calico cat blankets a windowsill, still but for her
+A calico cat blankets a windowsill, still but for

-blinking eyes which track mice in the moonlight.
+blinking eyes tracking mice in the moonlight.

 cleans his sidearm, reassembles it by touch alone.